ESMValGroup/ESMValTool/doc/sphinx/source/diag_scripts/style.rst

       contain the same (least possible) number of attribute strings.

    Caveats
+      Uses models@*, which is available here anyway.

    References

    Modification history
       20130422-A_gott_kl: written.

-.. function:: gsnColorRange(lower: numeric, upper: numeric, step: numeric, center: numeric, color_end: integer, center_color: integer)
+.. function:: project_style(info, flag)

+   :param integer info: info array, as defined in ./variable_defs.
+   :param integer flag: string determining the type of array requested: "annots": annotation strings. "colors": colors (named colors, RGB or RGBA codes) "dashes": line dash patterns. "thicks": line thicknesses. "markers": marker indexes. ;,            "avgstd": average/standard deviation flags (0 = takes part in the calculation of mean and standard deviation, 1 = does not take part; usually 0 is for models and 1 for observations and reanalyses).

+   Return value
+      An array of the same size of models@name, with the stlye information for the given flag.
+The type depends on the flag.

+   Description
+      Retruns style informations (annotations, colors, line dash patterns, line thicknesses, marker indexes and avgstd flat) based on a given styleset.
+      The styleset is determined based on the following priority list:
+        1st: style information for the given flag explicitely set as diag_script_info@$flag$
+        2nd: styleset explicitely set as diag_script_info@styleset
+        3rd: styleset not defined, set to DEFAULT

+   Caveats

+   References

+   Modification history
+      20150512-A_righ_ma: modified to read style info from external style files, instead of using hard-coded values in the code.
+Functionalities of the project_styleset and
+                          project_style_<styleset> functions porteed here.
+      20130419-A_gott_kl: written.

+.. function:: project_style_GO(flag:string)

+   :param string flag: = string determining the type of array requested Return value: array of dimsizes(models@name) * Definition of plot attributes; Returns arrays of dimsizes(models@name) * flag = "colors": returns an array of colors (either RGB triples or named colors) * flag = "dashes": returns an array of dash styles (integer numbers) * flag = "thicks": returns an array of line thicknesses (numeric) * flag = "annots": returns an array of annotation strings * flag = "avgstd": returns an array of flags 0 -> (model) takes part in calculation of mean & stddev 1 -> (obs/reanalysis) takes not part in calculation of mean & stddev Description: * Definition of plot attributes: type depending on flag Modification history: * 20130419 written (Klaus-Dirk.Gottschaldt@dlr.de) ; local result, modelstyles, flag begin verbosity  = stringtointeger(getenv("ESMValTool_verbosity")) info_output("<<<<<<<< Entering style_GO.ncl", verbosity, 8)

+.. function:: place_debuginfo(wks[1]:graphic, debugstring[1]:string, res[1]:logical, plot[1]:graphic)

+   :param graphic wks: current workstation.
+   :param string debugstring: string to attach.
+   :param logical res: resource settings for display box.
+   :param graphic plot: graphic object to draw text onto

+   Return value

+   Description
+      Places the text string debugstring onto wks.

+   Caveats

+   References

+   Modification history

+.. function::  place_description(wks[1]:graphic, description[1]:string, y_ndc_coord[1]:float)

+   :param graphic wks: current workstation
+   :param string description: string to attach
+   :param float y_ndc_coord: vertical placement in ndc space (-1 for default)

+   Return value

+   Description
+       Places the text strings in array debugboxes onto wks

+   Caveats

+   References

+   Modification history

+.. function:: gsnColorRange(lower:numeric, upper:numeric, step:numeric, center:numeric, color_end:integer, center_color:integer)

    :param numeric lower: cnMinLevelValF.
    :param numeric upper: cnMaxLevelValF.
    :param numeric step: cnLevelSpacingF.
    :param numeric center: The numerical value the colormap is centered on.
 For anomalies or trends, it's common to use 0.0, so blue means cold or cooling and red means warm or warming.
    :param integer color_end: The number of colors in colormap (ex.
 97 for BlRe, 253 for BlueRed).
    :param integer center_color: = Color value on the left of the "center" value (see above).

    Description
       Sets the gsnSpreadXXX resources necessary to correctly span a two-color